-2.2 Relationship between borehole water levels and subsurface pore pressure

-Acworth et al. (2016) assumed that the groundwater pressure head (i.e., the well water level) is representative of the subsurface pore pressure, i.e. an instantaneous and undamped response.
-However, calculation of the true BE based on subsurface pore pressure (outside of the well screen) requires a closer look at this relationship.
-Since tidal components comply well with harmonic functions, we can invoke the assumption that there is harmonically varying flow between the formation and the well (e.g., Bredehoeft, 1967; Hsieh et al., 1988; Rojstaczer, 1988)(e.g., Bredehoeft, 1967; Hsieh et al., 1987; Rojstaczer, 1988).
-This groundwater flow problem has been solved analytically for confined (Hsieh et al., 1988) (Hsieh et al., 1987) and semi-confined (i.e. situations with vertical leakage through an overlying aquitard) (Rojstaczer, 1988) conditions (see Appendix ??A).
+2.2 Relationship between borehole water levels and subsurface pore pressure pressure (outside of the well screen) requires a closer look at this relationship.
+Since tidal components comply well with harmonic functions, we can invoke the assumption that there is harmonically varying flow between the formation and the well (e.g., Bredehoeft, 1967; Hsieh et al., 1987; Rojstaczer, 1988).
+This groundwater flow problem has been solved analytically for confined (Hsieh et al., 1987) and semi-confined (i.e. situations with vertical leakage through an overlying aquitard) (Rojstaczer, 1988) conditions (see Appendix A).
 For the pressure relationship between subsurface and well water level, an amplitude ratio can be defined as